tidepool-org/qa/nightwatch/README.md

 The default test settings are specified in nightwatch.conf.js.
 There are also two other environments that can be specified: "debug" and "captureScreens."
-The following syntax is used to speficy the environment:
+The following syntax is used to specify the environment:

 ```bash
 $ nightwatch tests -e debug
 ```

 The "debug" environment can be used to recreate random variables, which may be useful for debugging failed tests.
-You can speficy the random seed in the nightwatch.conf.js file, and you can find the random seed that corresponds to the failed test by grabbing the time stamp of the failed test, which is located here: /nightwatch/screenshots/failed/YYYYMMDDTHH.mm.ss.SSS
+You can specify the random seed in the nightwatch.conf.js file, and you can find the random seed that corresponds to the failed test by grabbing the time stamp of the failed test, which is located here: /nightwatch/screenshots/failed/YYYYMMDDTHH.mm.ss.SSS